SYSK’s Fall True Crime Playlist: Who Committed the 1912 Villisca Ax Murders?

 their child, his child

-Blackie Mansfield had an airtight alibi he was in illinois hundreds of miles away when the crimes occurred not only did the foreman vouch for him but the payroll records showed very clearly that he had not been in villisca that day um and couldn't have done it yeah so he was exonerated but um
+Not only did the foreman vouch for him, but the payroll record showed very clearly that he had not been in Villisca that day and couldn't have done it.
+Yeah, so he was exonerated, but

-a lot of townspeople still thought that that you know how it was back then and still is today to a certain degree sure especially in a small town yeah people were convinced that he was the guy and a lot of people probably went to their graves graves thinking that.
+a lot of townspeople still thought that, you know, how it was back then and still is today to a certain degree.
+Sure, especially in a small town.

 And Wilkinson made it like his personal mission to take Jones down and apparently ruined his political career, cost him re-election to the state senate.